goom-online/goom-online.github.io/README.md

 # License

-LGPL.
-Like the original - see [ext/goom2k4-0-nologo/COPYING](https://github.com/goom-online/goom-online.github.io/blob/main/ext/goom2k4-0-nologo/COPYING).
+LGPL, like the original - see [ext/goom2k4-0-nologo/COPYING](https://github.com/goom-online/goom-online.github.io/blob/main/ext/goom2k4-0-nologo/COPYING).

+The fonts are bundled under their respective licenses, which are available for reading in the subdirectories containing them.

 # Donations